substack/norcal/readme.markdown

 # usage

 ```
-norcal
+norcal {PATTERN}

+  Show events in month calendar format.
+  By default, shows the current month,
+  or you can specify a PATTERN:

+  -3          Show the previous, current, and next month.
+  YYYY        Show all the events in the year YYYY.
+  YYYY-MM     Show all the events in the year/month YYYY-MM.
-  Show a calendar and events for the current month.
+  MNAME       Show all the events for a month name MNAME in current year.
+  MNAME YYYY  Show all the events for a month name MNAME in year YYYY.

 norcal add TIMESTR {-t TITLE}